codefellows-seattle-javascript-401d23/43-OAuth/README.md

 ## Getting Started
 - Fork the repo and run `npm i` to set up node modules
-- Create an `.env` file and configure it with the following enviroment variables
+- Create an `.env` file and configure it with the following environment variables
   ``` bash
   PORT=3000
   SPOTIFY_CLIENT_ID=<your client id>